Creating Positive Change

 At The Assisi Foundation, we work with nonprofit organizations to address pressing challenges and search for root causes with the goal of healthy, positive transformation.
 Our focus areas are listed below.
 However, it should be noted that whether or not an organization falls neatly within one of these categories, we always invite the exploration of good ideas that align with our mission of philanthropy, done well.

 Literacy Providers: The Foundation is taking time to assess efforts to improve literacy in our community acknowledging the enormous efforts and significant resources that many have invested by to date.
-While the Board seeks to gain a better understanding of the various models being used in our community. we will not be accepting any applications related to literacy efforts through the end of calendar year 2024.
+While we continue to deliberate, we will not accept Literacy requests during the Education quarter this year (2025).

 Digital Media Organizations: Applications from eligible digital news organizations will only be accepted for review the third quarter of the year.